stancillous/simple_shell/README.md

-##Simple Shell
+## Simple Shell
-Project done by Philip and Raymond.
+<h5>Project done by Philip and Raymond.
 An implementation of the linux shell.

 Compile the program:
 ```